ABOUT

 She is currently working with Whitehorse-based filmmaker, Naomi Mark, to adapt Lookout into a feature length film.

-Moyles is represented by Marilyn Biderman at Transatlantic Literary Agency
+Moyles is represented by Marilyn Biderman at Transatlantic Literary Agency.

-Interested to host Trina Moyles as a guest-speaker at your event?
+Do you have an important story to tell, or do you want to collaborate?
+Are you interested to host Trina Moyles as a guest-speaker at your event?
 Please get in touch.

 emerging artist